-Another favorite memory is when we were hiking through lemon groves in Cinque Terre with toddlers.
+Another favorite memory is when we were hiking with our toddler through lemon groves in Cinque Terre with toddlers.
 A local farmer came running after us and asked us to come back to his little plot of land.
 Once there, he cut a fresh lemon off the tree for each kid.
 They were so happy (and so were we when we made some delicious lemon pasta that night)!

-There are countless little things that happen every day: people making silly faces to the kids on the subway, bus drivers refusing payment for a toddler, etc. Europeans are a pleasure to interact with every step of the way.
+When traveling to Europe with a baby or toddler, there are countless little things that happen every day: people making silly faces to the kids on the subway, bus drivers refusing payment for a toddler, etc. Europeans are a pleasure to interact with every step of the way.

-Our definition of baby-friendly is not based upon whether a place has highchairs or change tables.
-You can easily pack one of these portable travel high chairs and a portable change mat.
-We think a place is baby-friendly if the locals are welcoming toward them.
+Our definition of a baby-friendly destination is not based upon whether a place has high chairs or change tables.
+You can easily pack one of these portable travel high chairs and a baby travel change mat.

 Family life is so important in Europe, that it’s no surprise that the welcoming behavior of the locals make Europe such a baby & toddler friendly destination.

 Don’t want to bring your stroller all the way across the pond?
 No worries!
-There are baby equipment rental companies in all the major cities, many of whom will meet you at the airport or will drop off equipment at your hotel before you arrive.
+There are baby equipment rental companies in all the major European cities, many of whom will meet you at the airport or will drop off equipment at your hotel before you arrive.

 Not sure if your baby carrier or stroller is best for travel?
 Let us help you make the right decision!

 Sure, there is the odd cobblestone street, but this is the exception, not the rule.
-Most streets have flat, paved sidewalks and locals are quick to step out of your way if there isn’t enough space.
-Another thoughtful touch is the stroller parking offered at several of the major attractions.
+Most streets in Europe have flat, paved sidewalks and locals are quick to step out of your way if there isn’t enough space.
+Another thoughtful touch is the stroller parking offered at several of the major tourist attractions in Europe.

 If you plan on moving around a lot, bring a toddler travel bed so your toddler has a familiar sleep environment!

-You can leave your bulky car seats at home.
+Due to their large size, we don’t like traveling with our car seats, and we are happy to report that you can leave your bulky car seats at home.
 European cities have excellent public transport or private transfer options to get from the airport to the city center.
 Once there, you typically can walk everywhere or at worst, take a short subway ride.

 This post was sponsored by Air Canada Vacations.
 The opinions are completely our own based on our family travel experiences.